dervlamk/coding_refs/helpful_docs/command_line_cheat_sheet.md

 <br>
 <br>

-## searching for patterns in file and directory names: find
+## searching for patterns in file and directory names:
 ```
 find <PATH/TO/DATA/> [OPTIONS] "<PATTERN_TO_MATCH>"
 ```